 Open Platforms vs. Walled Gardens

 MaaS is most powerful when it vertically integrates several transportation modes into a single platform.
 While some platforms are open and allow multiple transportation service providers on the same system, others have attempted to create “Walled Gardens” which give users a single service provider option for each mode, often one owned by the platform provider.
-For example, private companies such as Uber and Lyft have purchased various new mobility companies and now allow customers to schedule and pay for any of their company-owned services on their apps.
+For example, private companies such as Uber and Lyft have purchased or created partnerships with various new mobility companies and now allow customers to schedule and pay for any of their company-related services on their apps.
 While this has quickly expanded MaaS offerings, it is also a barrier to open competition as smaller new mobility providers are unable to compete with the larger companies that have become MaaS platforms.
 Some public agencies, including transit authorities, offer open platforms with multiple travel mode options within a single app or platform.

 Who Runs the Platform?

 Currently, MaaS platforms are run by government agencies, transportation service providers, and third-party companies.
 Government agencies involved in MaaS are typically either municipal governments or transit agencies while Transportation Network Companies (TNCs) such as Uber and Lyft have been the primary transportation service providers offering MaaS platforms.
 Third party companies are companies that do not own vehicle fleets or ‘wheels on the ground.'
 Who provides the MaaS platform will impact services based on motivations to limit competition, their legal accountability to the public, their degree of transparency, and their nimbleness in operations.

 Bundled Services and Data